 Yuba Community College District and Woodland Community College Support Deferred Action for Childhood Arrivals (DACA) Students:

-The goal of this webpage is to share updated information about the college, district, and community resources to support DACA students.
+The goal of this webpage is to share updated information about the college, district, and community resources to support Undocumented, DACA, and AB540 students.
 This webpage will be updated frequently as we are notified about about campus and community events, workshops and services.
 Please check back here for updates.

 Community Resources for DACA Students: